 - 41. Pool Cleaner

 - 42. Dog Walking

 1. Graphic Designer

 Being a graphic designer means communicating a message through a visual concept using fonts, shapes, logos, colors, and more.

-The work is used to make companies and brands stand out among others and get their message across.
+The work is used to make companies and brands stand out among others by producing marketing materials to get their message across.

 There are no set educational requirements.
 However, it does typically require training and knowledge of many different aspects to be successful.

-You can gain what you need through either certifications or a Bachelor’s degree.
+Future graphic designers can gain the qualifications they need through either certifications or a Bachelor’s degree.